betsalel-williamson/interview-timer/README.md

 - **Audio Testing**: Test audio functionality with periodic clicks
 - **Metronome**: Enable subtle metronome clicks for timing practice

+## Analytics

+This application uses [Vercel Analytics](https://vercel.com/analytics) for built-in web analytics tracking.
+No additional analytics configuration is required - the analytics are automatically enabled when deployed to Vercel.

 ## Development

 For detailed development information including project structure, testing, architecture, and contributing guidelines, see [DEVELOPMENT.md](./DEVELOPMENT.md).